sgiriofficially/sunnykrgirigithub/README.md

 ## Hey there 👋😃

 I am Sunny Kumar Giri final year student from computer science stream.
 Web development has been my area of interest and wish to combine with enthusiast of similar interest.
-**"Creativity and Perfection"** is what I desire to reflect from my work and hence evolve outstanding application.
+**"Creativity and Perfection"** is what I desire to reflect from my work and hence commercialize outstanding application.

 - 👀 I’m interested in Web Application Development
 - 🌱 I’m currently learning MERN stack.